Værøy Heliport: Airport and accident

 Proposals for an airport at Værøy and Røst were launched in the late 1960s.
-Three locations on Værøy were considered: Kvalnes, Røssnesvågen og Nordlandet.
+Three locations on Værøy were considered: Kvalnes, Røssnesvågen and Nordlandet.
 The Norwegian Meteorological Institute concluded in 1973 that Nordlandet was the most suitable location in terms of weather, but test flights showed otherwise.
 The local population was largely content with the helicopter service, but pressure from Røst resulted in a local acceptance for an airport.
 Construction began in 1985. and Værøy and Røst Airports opened on 1 June 1986.
 The airport is located at Nordlandet on the north side of the island of Værøy.
 It is located on level section of land; just south of the runway is the 465 m tall mountain Teisthammeren.
 The asphalt runway measured 800 by 30 m.

 On 19 January 1989, a Widerøe Twin Otter became uncontrollable due to turbulence during final approach to Værøy.
 Control was regained when there was 80 m height above the sea.
 This incident caused the airport to be temporarily closed.
 Widerøe Flight 839 took place on 12 April 1990, when a Twin Otter crashed into the sea just after take-off, killing all five people on board.
 The cause of the accident were strong winds that exceeded the structure's tolerance, causing the tail rudder and tailplane to crack so the plane became uncontrollable.
 Uneven and strong winds had given the airport low regularity, and prior to take-off, wind speeds of 57 kn had been recorded.